FraterCCCLXIII/head/README.md

 ### 3D Head

 The 3D head can be customized by modifying the `src/components/ThreeJSHead/index.tsx` file.
 You can replace the simple 3D model with a more complex one or add more animations.

+### GameBuddyHead

+The GameBuddyHead component provides realistic mouth animations based on phoneme mapping and dynamic expressions based on text content.
+You can customize it by modifying the `src/components/GameBuddyHead/index.tsx` file.

 ## License